Depression – Treatment in Adelaide

 Cognitive Behaviour Therapy (CBT) provides a structured approach to therapy and has proven to be effective in the treatment of depression (and anxiety, plus a host of other disorders or symptoms).
-CBT examines how your thinking patterns effect how you feel and behave.
-You can identify the thoughts and situations that trigger and maintain your emotions, and importantly, how to change them in a way that promotes your wellbeing.
-Often our psychologists use other treatment approaches such as Mindfulness, Interpersonal psychotherapy or Acceptance and Commitment Therapy (ACT).
-Discuss the treatment approach that you would like to take.
+CBT examines how your thinking patterns affect how you feel and behave.
+You will learn to identify the thoughts and situations that trigger and maintain your emotions, and importantly, how to change them in a way that promotes your wellbeing.
+Often our psychologists use other treatment approaches such as Mindfulness, Interpersonal Psychotherapy or Acceptance and Commitment Therapy (ACT).
+Please feel free to discuss the treatment approach that you would like to take.
 Our clinical psychologists have focused their training on the treatment of anxiety and depression and can take the approach that works for you.

 Depression and Low Mood

-Depression is a label for a collection of symptoms rather than a feeling.
-Some people may not experience strong negative feeling, rather they may just notice an absence of feelings.
-Always there is an absence of positive motivation.
+Depression is a label for a collection of symptoms rather than a simple feeling.
+Some people may not experience strong negative feeling, rather they may notice an absence of feelings.
+Always, there is an absence of positive motivation.
 Many people are not aware that they are depressed, but you may be depressed if you have some of these symptoms.

 Clients with depression report five or more of the following:

 - A depressed or sad mood most of the day, nearly every day

 - Loss of interest and pleasure in almost everything.
 Low motivation.

 - Fatigue and exhaustion on waking